Zaynab Dosso

 Julien Alfred and Zaynab Dosso at Glasgow 2024.

 Zaynab Dosso (born 12 September 1999) is an Italian sprinter.
+She is the reigning World Indoor Championships over 60 metres, having won the gold medal at the 2026 World Athletics Indoor Championships.
+She previously won the silver medal at the championships in 2025 and the bronze medal in 2024, as well as the gold medal at the 2025 European Athletics Indoor Championships.
 She competed at the 2020 Summer Olympics, in 4 × 100 m relay.

 Biography

-Daughter of Ivorian parents who moved to Italy in 2002, Zaynab came to Italy in 2009 when she was ten; she acquired Italian citizenship in 2016.
+Zaynab is the daughter of Ivorian parents who moved to Italy in 2002; she came to Italy herself in 2009 when she was ten years old.
+Dosso acquired Italian citizenship in 2016.